jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EY 29 Shareholder base other profit: profit participation policies that are new business
 Calculation of income
-(1) For an income year, a life insurer has an amount, for profit participation policies that are new business, that is calculated using the formula— other profit × gate − previous negative amount.
-(1 + gate)
+(1) For an income year, a life insurer has an amount, for profit participation policies that are new business, that is calculated using the formula—other profit×gate−previous negative amount.(1 + gate)
 Definition of items in formula
 (2) In the formula in subsection (1),—
   (a) other profit is the amount calculated for the income year under subsections (5) to (9):